 Experimentation in Dynamic R&D Competition

-We study a two-stage, winner-takes-all, R&D race, in which, at the outset, firms are uncertain regarding the viability of the project.
+This paper studies a two-stage R&D race, in which, at the outset, firms are uncertain regarding the viability of the project.
 Learning through experimentation introduces a bilateral (dynamic) feedback mechanism.
-For relatively low-value products, the equilibrium stopping time coincides with the socially efficient stopping time although firms might experiment excessively in equilibrium; for relatively high-value products, firms might reduce experimentation and stop rather prematurely due to the fundamental free-riding effect.
+For relatively low-value products, the equilibrium cutoff belief coincides with the socially efficient cutoff belief, although firms might experiment excessively in equilibrium; for relatively high-value products, firms might reduce experimentation and stop rather prematurely due to the fundamental free-riding effect.
 Perhaps surprisingly, a decrease in the value of the product can spur experimentation.

 Suggested Citation: Suggested Citation